(adsbygoogle = window.adsbygoogle || []).push({});

 To make the most of your brain energy, reverse the order of your day.
 The night before, create a list of all your tasks for the day and rank them in order of importance.
 Start with the tasks that take the most creative energy or focus first thing in the morning, and then switch to the easier, more mindless work (like catching up on emails or social media) later in the day.

-If you are unable to cut the cord completely from distracting websites such as Facebook, Instagram, or ESPN, try to at least limit your use of them.
+If you are unable to cut the cord completely from distracting websites such as TikTok, Instagram, or ESPN, try to at least limit your use of them.
 There are plug-ins available that allow you to disable sites that you know are going to distract you.
-This way, you can still browse the Internet if you need to for work, but aren’t tempted to take a quick peek at your favorite team’s scores or your best friend’s latest post on Instagram.
+This way, you can still browse the Internet if you need to for work but aren’t tempted to take a quick peek at your favorite team’s scores or your best friend’s latest post on Instagram.
 You can choose to block certain sites for the entire day or a shorter amount of time.
-If you are a chrome user, StayFocused is a free add-on and lets you block any website for any amount of time.
+If you are a Chrome user, StayFocused is a free add-on that lets you block any website for any amount of time.
 Leechblock provides a similar free service for Firefox users.

 If you have a secondary device available to you, you can take this tip a step further.
 Use your primary computer for all your work needs and use a different device only for surfing the web.
 For example, if you have an iPad or tablet available to you, try to make that your dedicated browsing device.
 By creating this distinction between work and fun, your brain will have to make a mental jump from one device to the other.
 This will make it more difficult to procrastinate.